-Irish boxing faced with total cut to funding
+Irish boxing faced with cut to funding

 "I'm really surprised to see the rejection of the motion to have AGMs in the north," said Mr Chambers.

-"It's a 32-county All-Ireland organisation and I cannot understand how this was rejected as well.
+"It's a 32-county, All-Ireland organisation and I cannot understand how this was rejected as well.
 It sends a terrible message.
 We've had many successful boxers from the six counties."

 The motion received 68 votes in favour and 35 against, falling short of the 75% required to pass.
-Meanwhile the reform motion was emphatically defeated, with 80 votes against and just 25 for.
+Meanwhile, the reform motion was emphatically defeated, with 80 votes against and just 25 for.

 The IABA has been at the centre of controversy recently, with high performance director Bernard Dunne acrimoniously leaving his role in May.

-"If there's no reform we cannot continue to fund IABA in its current governance structure," Minister Chambers continued.
+"If there's no reform we cannot continue to fund IABA in its current governance structure," Mr Chambers continued.

 "I'm being very clear to those who run IABA that they need to embrace the basic levels of reform.
 The proposed reforms are very practical and basic.
-We cannot have the ongoing dysfunction."
+We cannot have the ongoing dysfunction.

 "We cannot continue with the status quo.
-We need to speaking about supporting and building grassroots boxing right through to High Performance.
+We need to speaking about supporting and building grassroots boxing right through to high performance.

 "I want to support them.
 The members themselves have decided to follow through with this.
-It's a marginal cut in funding, 15%, and it is a crisis of their own making as an organisation.
+It's a marginal cut in funding - 15% - and it is a crisis of their own making as an organisation.